Groups & Factions

 Other Key Facts

-• Formed in 2025 out of secret negotiations that included Corbyn, ex-Labour staff from the Corbyn era, as well as various independent left figures and MPs.
+• Formed in 2025 out of secret negotiations that included Corbyn, ex-Labour staff from the Corbyn era and their projects (Peace & Justice Foundation; Collective), as well as various independent left figures and MPs.

 • Initially garnered 800,000 sign-ups to a supporters mailing list, but only translated this into an initial 55,000 members, in part due to early bureaucratic in-fighting and crisis.

-• Arguably the largest socialist party since the Communist Party at its height in the 1940s.
+• Arguably the largest anti-capitalist/socialist party since the Communist Party at its height in the 1940s.

 • Many members of other left political groups are members of Your Party, and it has various members' factions.